embrcollab/0x40.me/content/guides/plex-setup.md

 There are Plex apps for almost every device, so you can enjoy it on your TV directly, PS4 etc.

+There is a lot of recommendations and genre organising inside each library type, so check it out if you're struggling to find something.
+If somethings missing and you really want to watch it, get access to the Signal group by asking whoever invited you, and you can add recommendations there.

 # Read on to make sure you get the best streaming experience

 ![](/images/d93fabbc-8167-4ca2-9444-9f553a980ade.png)